 If you require any assistance, email International@massey.ac.nz and please provide your student ID.

 The Chinese education authorities have expressed their “understanding and support” for universities that have moved their courses online as a result of disruption to study due to the COVID-19 pandemic.
 They have confirmed your online learning during this period of COVID-19 disruption, whether you are currently in New Zealand or China, will not impact the recognition of your qualification.

-Massey University is here to answer any questions you have about your study.
+Our staff are here to answer any questions you have about your study.
 We also have health and wellbeing support and can offer counselling over Zoom, Skype or WeChat.